tdincer/PPChallenge/README.md

 ## 1. Forecasting Problem

 **Data:** The dataset is very small, containing only 96 samples to train machine learning models, and 24 samples to predict the hourly wholesale price of electricity.
-The dataset contains $Date$​, $Hour$​, and $Regional Power Demand$​ information.
-In all my data pipelines, I used only the $Hour$​ and $Power Demand$​​ columns to train models and discarded the $Date$​​​​ column as the it does not reveal any seasonal (weekly, monthly, yearly) patterns.
+The dataset contains *Date*, *Hour*, and *Regional Power Demand* information.
+In all my data pipelines, I used only the *Hour* and *Power Demand* columns to train models and discarded the *Date* column as the it does not reveal any seasonal (weekly, monthly, yearly) patterns.

 **Models:** I trained Xgboost and Lightgbm models.
-The Xgboost data pipeline transformed the $Hour$ column with the OneHotEncoder and standard-scaled the power demand whereas the lightgbm data pipeline transformed the $Hour$ column with the OrdinalEncoder.
+The Xgboost data pipeline transformed the *Hour* column with the OneHotEncoder and standard-scaled the power demand whereas the lightgbm data pipeline transformed the *Hour* column with the OrdinalEncoder.

-To tune the models, I used the $Optuna$ hyper-parameter optimization framework.
+To tune the models, I used the *Optuna* hyper-parameter optimization framework.
 The key characteristic of Optuna is that it allows eager search spaces with Bayesian sampling, which is not possible with scikitlearn’s parameter optimization tools.

 In hyper-parameter tuning, I trained the models over randomly split 3 deterministic Folds.
 The objective function was the average of the root mean squared errors.

-**Results:** The results of the parameter tuning are stored in the $study$ folder.
-The best Xgboost and Lightgbm models yielded the following rms errors:
+**Results:** The results of the parameter tuning are stored in the *study* folder.
+The best Xgboost and Lightgbm models yielded the following OOF rms errors:

 Xgboost rmse: \$3.56